Dangerous Drug Lawyers

-For over 50 years, The Beasley Firm has advocated for patients and consumers injured by corporate negligence and greed.
-We have not shied away from suing multinational banks, mercenary contractors, insurance companies, national media companies and other powerful corporations to ensure their victims are fairly compensated.
-Through those settlements and verdicts, we have recovered over $2 billion for our clients.
+I take a special pride advocating for patients and consumers injured by corporate negligence and greed.
+My firm and I have not shied away from suing multinational banks, mercenary contractors, insurance companies, national media companies and other powerful corporations to ensure their victims are fairly compensated.

 We bring the same passion to our representation of patients and consumers injured by dangerous drugs that were negligently designed, inadequately tested, improperly manufactured, or which failed to warn consumers of their true risks.
 The over-the-counter medication and prescription drug industries earn billions of dollars in profits every year.
 When the users of their products are hurt by unexpected adverse reactions or by side effects concealed by the drug manufacturers, those companies set aside hundreds of millions of dollars to pay for lawyers, law firms, physician witnesses, and other litigation experts to avoid taking any responsibility for the harm they cause.